-Employees or applicants who believe that they have a disability necessitating an accommodation should contact their supervisor, or the Office of Disability Resources and Services at (412) 648-7890.
+Employees or applicants who believe that they have a disability necessitating an accommodation should contact their supervisor or Disability Resources and Services.
 It is the responsibility of the employee with a disability to self-identify and inform the University that an accommodation is requested.
 Documentation of the disability will be required.
 Requests for reasonable accommodations will be determined on a case-by-case basis involving a cooperative effort among the employee, the supervisor and Disability Resources, with due consideration of the documentation that has been submitted.

 An interactive tool is the Campus Accessibility Map.

 A reasonable accommodation can be a change or adjustment to a job or work environment that affords an employee with a disability the opportunity to perform the essential functions of the job.
 If a reasonable accommodation is required, an employer must provide an effective reasonable accommodation, but not necessarily the particular accommodation preferred or requested by the employee.